Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

 ## File types

 These rectangular datasets can be saved in a variety of file types.
-Some common file types in education research include interoperable formats such as CSV, TXT, or TSV, or proprietary formats such as XLSX, SAV (SPSS), or DTA (Stata).
+Some common file types in education research include interoperable formats such as CSV, TXT, or TSV, or proprietary formats such as XLSX, SPSS, or Stata files.

 When you save your files, they will have a file size.
 Both the number of columns as well as the number of rows in your dataset will contribute to your file size.
 Just to get a feel for what size your files might be, small datasets (for example 5 columns and <100 rows) may be less than 100 KB.
 Datasets with several hundred variables and several thousand cases may start to be in the 1,000-5,000 KB range.
 The type of file you use also changes the size of your data.
 Saving data in a format that contains embedded metadata (such as variable and value labels), such as a .sav file, will greatly increase your file size.
 We will talk about the pros and cons to different file formats in Chapter \@ref(share).